chyvak1831/starter/README.md

     </details>

 3. #### Content images: item boxes with aspect ratio on responsive.
-    It's a common problem when clients use images with **different aspect ratio** for product lists (e.g. catalog), but at the same time they require to keep the same height for product items.
-    If just to setup height (once in CSS) - *image will lost aspect ratio on responsive* (due width changes on responsive).
-The solution is **go through each breakpoint and setup height** keeping aspect ratio, exactly like we did for attribute sizes in previous point for img in html - but now needs to do it's in CSS and to setup aspect ratio for image item.
+    **The problem**: it's a common issue when clients asking to make the same product item height - but they use images with *different aspect ratio*.
+If just to setup image box height for all screens - *image will lost aspect ratio on responsive* (due width changes on responsive).
+    **The solution**: **go through each breakpoint and setup height** keeping aspect ratio.
+Starter uses scss mixin ```imgHeightItem``` which makes this process so fast and easy: mixin accepts two parameters ```aspect ratio``` and ```array of image width for each breakpoint``` - that's array exactly the same which used in sizes attribute (preious [point 2](#user-content-content-images)).
+Using these two parameters *mixin calulate correct height for each breakpoint*.
+    **How to use**: copy-paste array from html to css and setup desired aspect ratio!

 #### Code
 Decor graphics (svg): `inc\icon-functions.php` (fork of twentyseventeen/inc/icon-functions.php).